-COBRA gives you the right to keep the health insurance you had from an employer if:
+COBRA is a federal law that gives you the right to keep the health insurance you had from an employer if:

-- You lost coverage because the covered employee started on Medicare.
+You lost coverage because the covered employee – such as you or your spouse -- started Medicare.

-- You’ve had some other event that led to you losing your health insurance.
+You’ve had some other event that led to you losing health insurance.

 COBRA is also available to spouses, former spouses, and dependent children.

-You have 60 days to decide if you want to continue your coverage through COBRA.
-If you do, your monthly premium will be more than what was taken out of your paycheck.
-That's because you also have to pay the part your employer paid for.
-You may also pay a 2% administrative fee.
+You have 63 days to decide if you want to continue your coverage through COBRA.
+If you do, your monthly premium will cost more than the amount that was taken out of your paycheck.
+That's because you also have to pay the part your employer had previously covered.
+On average, employers pay roughly 73% of the health insurance tab for employees, and about 71% for family plans.
+You may also pay a 2% administrative fee (in some states/cases the fee can be higher).
 Added together, this may be more than double what you used to pay as an employee for the same benefits.

-Under COBRA, you get the same coverage you had before.
+Under COBRA, you continue with the same health plan you had through your employer.
 That means what you pay for a doctor's appointment or prescription is the same as it was when you were employed.

-In general, you can stay on COBRA no longer than 18 months.
+In general, you can stay on COBRA a maximum of 18 months.